dustin/dvdbackup/README.markdown

     dvdbackup -F -i/dev/dvd -o/my/dvd/backup/dir/

-This action creates a valid DVD-Video structure of the feature title set
+This action creates a valid DVD-Video structure of the feature title set.

 dvdbackup defaults to get the 16:9 version of the main feature if a 4:3 is also present on the DVD.
 To get the 4:3 version use `-a 0`.

-dvdbackup makes it best to make a inteligent guess what is the main feature of the DVD - in case it fails please send a bug report.
+dvdbackup makes it best to intelligently guess the main feature of the DVD - in case it fails, please send a bug report.

 ## To backup a title set